tomwolfe/metamorphic-core/CONTRIBUTING.md

 *   **Multi-Dimensional Quality and Risk Assessment:** Your contribution will be rigorously assessed across multiple quality dimensions: Probability of Non-Regression, Probability of Test Success, Code Style Compliance Probability, Ethical Policy Compliance Probability, and Probability of Security Soundness.
 *   **Probability Percentage Grades & Feedback:** For each dimension, a probability percentage grade will be assigned, reflecting the estimated confidence in that aspect of the contribution.
 You will receive an **Iterative Grading Report** with:
-    *   **Overall Percentage Grade:** A combined grade reflecting overall quality and confidence.
-This value will be weighted as follows:
+    *   **Overall Percentage Grade:** A combined grade reflecting overall quality and confidence. ***IMPORTANT:*** *Your goal is to achieve a 100% Overall Percentage Grade.
+Any grade below 100% indicates that further iteration and refinement are REQUIRED.
+You must use the dimension-specific feedback to improve your contribution and resubmit for review.*
+        *The weights reflect the importance of each dimension.
+For example, Test Success receives the highest weighting, and code style gets the lowest weighting*
+        *Therefore, if you are only able to achieve small gains in code style, but can achieve moderate gains in test success rate, you should focus on increasing the testing success rate.

         *   Probability of Non-Regression: 20%
         *   Probability of Test Success: 30%
         *   Code Style Compliance Probability: 10%